-Source: HUD Limited English Proficiency - Arabic
+Limited English Proficiency - Arabic

 Arabic-speaking residents who have limited English proficiency live almost exclusively in two census tracts.
-The first tract is the southwest and is the same tract with a high foreignborn population.
-The second tract is near the downtown area southeast of the R/ECAP tracts.
+The first tract is the southwest and is the same tract that has a high foreign-born population.
+The second tract is near the down town area southeast of the R/ECAP tracts.